 In this course, students will gain an appreciation of operations and supply chain management in a global business environment, understand how operations relates to other business functions, develop a working knowledge of concepts and methods related to designing and managing operations and creating value along the supply chains and develop a skill set for continuous improvement.

 MSM 560 Financial Management

 This course will provide students the skill set necessary to prepare and execute planning and budget documents.
-It will focus on the principles and common approaches of completing these tasks while learning general financial terminology.
+Students will gain understanding in the basic foundations of financial management tools to manage a business, partnership, or corporation.
+The course will focus on the financial management principles while learning general financial terminology.

 MSM 570 Legal and Ethical Issues for Managers